The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC first-year data: Results

 \subsection{Posterior distribution of parameters}

 We constrain the model parameters by comparing the model predictions with the measurements of the abundance and the lensing profiles.
-We perform Bayesian parameter estimation assuming the Gaussian form for the likelihood, $\mathcal{L}\propto |{\bf C}|^{-1/2} \exp(-\chi^2/2)$, with
+We perform Bayesian parameter estimation assuming a Gaussian form for the likelihood, $\mathcal{L}\propto |{\bf C}|^{-1/2} \exp(-\chi^2/2)$, with